Nevram30/fast-api-prediction/DATABASE_SETUP.md

 # Database Setup Guide - Railway MySQL Integration

-This guide explains how to set up and use the MySQL database integration for saving fish price predictions.
+This guide explains how to set up and use the MySQL database integration for saving fish harvest forecasts.

 ## Overview

-The API now automatically saves all prediction requests and results to a MySQL database.
+The API now automatically saves all harvest forecast requests and results to a MySQL database.
 This allows you to:
-- Track all prediction requests with metadata (IP, timestamp, location)
+- Track all forecast requests with metadata (IP, timestamp, location)
-- Query historical predictions
+- Query historical forecasts
-- Analyze prediction patterns
+- Analyze forecast patterns
-- Retrieve predictions by various filters
+- Retrieve forecasts by various filters

 ## Database Schema

 ### Tables

 #### `prediction_requests`
-Stores metadata about each prediction request.
+Stores metadata about each harvest forecast request.

 | Column | Type | Description |
 |--------|------|-------------|